apache/pekko/docs/src/main/paradox/remoting-artery.md

 ### External, shared Aeron media driver

 The Aeron transport is running in a so called [media driver](https://github.com/real-logic/Aeron/wiki/Media-Driver-Operation).
-By default, Akka starts the media driver embedded in the same JVM process as application.
+By default, Pekko starts the media driver embedded in the same JVM process as application.
 This is convenient and simplifies operational concerns by only having one process to start and monitor.

 The media driver may use rather much CPU resources.
-If you run more than one Akka application JVM on the same machine it can therefore be wise to share the media driver by running it as a separate process.
+If you run more than one Pekko application JVM on the same machine it can therefore be wise to share the media driver by running it as a separate process.

 The media driver has also different resource usage characteristics than a normal application and it can